 The photographer’s restart, now in weddings

-THE THREE TOOLS by THE PORTUGAL WEDDING PHOTOGRAPHER
+THE THREE TOOLS by THE WEDDING PHOTOGRAPHER IN PORTUGAL

 On a dirt road, in the middle of the trees in the countryside, the couple, with children on bicycles passing by, past the wedding photographer in Alentejo.

-At the wedding party, the groom chats with a guest friend, captured by the wedding photographer in Portugal.
+At the wedding party, the groom chats with a guest friend.

 Laughing heartily at each other, the bride and groom perform the first dance, opening the wedding dance.

-Among the guests, the bride and groom dance their first dance after being married, seen by the wedding photographer in Évora, Portugal.
+Among the guests, the bride and groom dance their first dance after being married.

 Among the tall grasses of the field, the bride and groom pose for the wedding photographer in Portugal, with the trees behind.

-Among the cane fields on the edge of the path, the bride and groom laugh with satisfaction, their faces leaning against a composition by the wedding photographer in Évora, Portugal.
+Among the cane fields on the edge of the path, the bride and groom laugh with satisfaction, their faces leaning.

 Leave a Comment